belicfr/sentinel/Sentinel/Manifest/intro.md

 Our moderation tool uses categories to improve our moderators' tasks.
 The category is chosen by the player who creates the report ticket, also called "CALLER".

-If the received content does not break any rule, please return "None" as intent.

 ### Severity Field